RobertSundling/neato-botvac/README.md

 There is no known reason to keep these files, as they are likely for Neato support to diagnose issues.
 Deleting them does not result in the loss of any history, maps, or settings on your robot.

+## USB OTG Cable

+You will need a USB OTG ("On-The-Go") cable to connect a USB flash drive to your Neato Botvac.
+Your Botvac may have come with one, but there is no need to use the official cable (which sells for around $30 US).

+If you do not already have one, what you are looking for is an [OTG Micro USB 2.0 Male to USB Female cable](https://www.google.com/search?q=OTG+Micro+USB+2.0+Male+to+USB+Female+cable).
+You can find them on Amazon or eBay for a few dollars.
+(They are mostly used to connect USB devices to older smartphones and tablets.)

 ## Firmware certificates and signatures

 The firmware images are signed by Neato Robotics, and the certificates are valid for a certain period of time. **If the certificate has expired, the robot will *not* accept the firmware image.**